 Many consider it necessary to assume your enterprise has already been compromised; you simply don’t know it yet.
 Those proponents argue that “Trust but verify” leaves enterprise leaders flatfooted and focused on crisis management instead of proactive network security.
 Zero Trust provides the proactive, architectural approach to align with mission priorities.

 Microsegmentation does not eliminate the threat of cyberattacks, but reduces bad actors’ access to a small segment of the organization’s data.
 That can restrict the impact of a problematic incident.

 For example, identity driven microsegmentation allows communities of interest to be provisioned with access quickly and efficiently.
 Administrators can then monitor and secure access control, to restrict permissions once the workload is complete.
 By enforcing segmentation with encryption at the workload or application level, security architects can hide sensitive packets.

 If adversaries are able to infiltrate a microsegment, the damage would be contained to that small area.
 Intruders would be unable to move laterally and attack other segments.
-That breaks the “kill chain” and could mean the difference between a manageable incident and an enterprise-wide catastrophe.
+That interrupts the process by which an attack is escalated and could mean the difference between a manageable incident and an enterprise-wide catastrophe.